turbot/steampipe-mod-oci-insights/dashboards/compute/docs/compute_instance_dashboard.md

 This dashboard answers the following questions:

+- How many instances are in each tenancy, compartment, and region?
 - How many public instances are there?
-- How many instances are in each tenancy, compartment and region?
+- What are my most used instances by CPU utilization?